MicrosoftDocs/ATADocs/ATADocs/ata-update-1.9-migration-guide.md

 If you already have ATA version 1.8 deployed, this procedure walks you through the steps necessary to update your deployment.

 > [!NOTE]
->  Only ATA version 1.8 and 1.8.1 can be updated to ATA version 1.9, any earlier version of ATA can't be directly updated to ATA version 1.9.
+>  Only ATA version 1.8 (1.8.6645) and ATA 1.8 update 1 (1.8.6765) can be updated to ATA version 1.9, any earlier version of ATA can't be directly updated to ATA version 1.9.

 Follow these steps to update to ATA version 1.9: